Anaminus/roblox-library/modules/Binstruct/README.md

         The second element of a property definition is the type of the property.

+        *class* is passed to filters as additional arguments.

         The zero for this type is a new instance of the class.